bijaysharma8335/Constellation-Effect/README.md

 # Constellation-Effect
-Click on https://bijaysharma8335.github.io/Constellation-Effect/ to viw the constellation effect.
+Click on https://bijaysharma8335.github.io/Constellation-Effect/ to view the constellation effect.